 A.J.
 Green's chances of returning to the lineup took a significant hit Saturday.

-The Cincinnati Bengals downgraded Green to doubtful on Saturday, all but assuring the star receiver will sit out his third straight game due to a toe injury.
+The Cincinnati Bengals downgraded Green to doubtful Saturday, all but assuring the star receiver will sit out his third straight game because of a toe injury.

-Green did not practice all week due to a toe injury, but coach Marvin Lewis said on Friday there was a chance the seven-time Pro Bowl selection would be able to practice Saturday.
+Green did not practice all week, but coach Marvin Lewis said Friday there was a chance the seven-time Pro Bowl selection would be able to practice Saturday.

 Cincinnati will host the Cleveland Browns on Sunday.
 Browns safety Damarious Randall provided some bulletin-board material for the game by telling the Akron Beacon Journal: "If they don't have A.J., they're getting their (butt) beat."

 Gordon was limited in practice Thursday and Friday because of knee and hamstring injuries and could be looming as a game-time decision for the Chargers.

 Gordon rushed for 69 yards on 18 carries and had six receptions for 87 yards in last week's 23-22 loss to Denver, but he was held out of the end zone for the first time since the season opener.

 --Pro Football Hall of Famer Mike Ditka is recovering from a heart attack in a Florida hospital.

 The 79-year-old Ditka is showing improvement and is expected to be released from the hospital in the near future, his agent told ESPN.com Friday.